 or go to the main menu page for Enfield Training Rifles

-The overall short length of the No.8 bolt is due to its designed purpose of reducing the bolt travel for that rifle which, in addition to performing the task of a training rifle, was additionally intended to serve as a target rifle.
+The overall short length of the No.8 bolt is due to its designed purpose of reducing the bolt travel and lock-time for that rifle which, in addition to performing the task of a training rifle, was additionally intended to serve as a target rifle.
 This was acheived by carrying the chamber section of the barrel rearwards into the receiver - obviously by the distance equivalent to the difference in length between the No.8 and No.9 bolt lengths.
-A reduction in "lock" time was also gained by the significant re-design of the trigger assembly (see Enfield Rifle No.8) - this is the time between pulling the trigger, releasing the sear and consequently the firing-pin onto the cartridge primer, - thus improving the capability of the rifle for target shooting, where any reduction in time between pulling the trigger and the firing of the cartridge also reduces the chance of disturbance of the line of the rifle between the barrel and the point of aim.
+The reduction in "lock" time was also gained by the significant re-design of the trigger assembly (see Enfield Rifle No.8) - this is the time between pulling the trigger, releasing the sear and consequently the firing-pin onto the cartridge primer, - thus improving the capability of the rifle for target shooting, where any reduction in time between pulling the trigger and the firing of the cartridge also reduces the chance of disturbance of the line of the rifle between the barrel and the point of aim.
 Such advantages may only be measured in milleseconds, but designers of all firearms, not only target rifles, have been involved in a quest to acheive this infinitessimal, but vital, goal since the trigger was first invented.

 Go to the main menu page for Enfield Training Rifles